Actuarial-Control-Cycle-T1-2024/group-page-showcase-cc24/README.md

 In the hypothetical scenario that the budgeted expense per policy year is too little for each policy sold, a test was run on 1.5 times and 2 times the original expense respectively.
 The insurance products for the 26-35 age group is presented below (see other age groups in appendix).

+Figure 8 (left) and Figure 9 (right) below

 <img width="911" alt="Screenshot 2024-04-07 at 11 06 40 pm" src="https://github.com/Actuarial-Control-Cycle-T1-2024/group-page-showcase-cc24/assets/68623529/79f803dc-7ae6-4fd9-b04b-d54dabf915cd">

-Figure 8 is on the left and figure 9 on the right.
 The graphs show that when multiplying the assumed annual expense by 1.5, the impact is minimal in SPWL, as well as the T20 for higher face values.
 However this impact is catastrophic for the 100,000 and 50,000 face value policies as it may cause a significantly lower, or even a negative profit margin.
 The impact on whole life insurance with other age groups are not as drastic as shown in Figure 9, but for both 36-45 and 46-55 age groups, profit margin less than halved when annual expenses are doubled.
 Thus, if expenses are indeed underestimated, the pricing solution would need to be re-evaluated.

 **Potential Decrease in New Customers**